 Honestly, we could easily have split a dinner because the portions were quite large!
 Had it not been our last night there, we would have scored with great leftovers for lunch the next day.

 Because of the large portions, I’d say if you’re looking for one of the best places to eat in Maui for cheap, this should be on your list.

-Tip: If your itinerary includes visiting Nakalele Blow Hole and Heart Rock, this would be a great place to eat since you’ll be up that direction.
+Tip: If your itinerary includes visiting Nakalele Blow Hole, this would be a great place to eat since you’ll be up that direction.

 Don’t even think about not eating here.
 It’s just got to be on your list of Maui food musts!

 We ended up driving by several times on our way to other activities and were so excited when it finally worked in our plans to eat at Leoda’s!